 Lease Financing Obligations.
-Lease financing obligations pertain to real estate transactions accounted for under the financing method as required by SFAS No. 98, "Accounting for Leases" ("SFAS 98").
+Lease financing obligations pertain to real estate sale-leaseback transactions accounted for under the financing method.
 The assets (land and building) subject to these obligations remain on the Company's consolidated balance sheet at their historical costs and such assets (excluding land) continue to be depreciated over their remaining useful lives.
 The proceeds received by the Company from these transactions are recorded as lease financing obligations and the lease payments are applied as payments of principal and interest.
 The selection of the interest rate on lease financing obligations is evaluated at inception of the lease based on the Company's incremental borrowing rate adjusted to the rate required to prevent recognition of a non-cash loss or negative amortization of the obligation through the end of the primary lease term.
-In addition, if a purchase option exists for any properties subject to a lease financing obligation, the purchase option is evaluated for its probability of exercise on an ongoing basis.
-This evaluation considers many factors including, without limitation, the Company's intentions, the fair value of the underlying properties, the Company's ability to acquire the property, economic circumstances and other available alternatives to the Company for the continued use of the property.
-At December 31, 2007 and 2006, no purchase options were considered probable of exercise by the Company.